devries/aoc_utilities/README.md

 - Aim to download each day's input only once.
 On occasion there may be an issue that requires that you download it twice, but this should be rare.
-- Do not download the leaderboard mode than once every 15 minutes.
+- Do not download the leaderboard more than once every 15 minutes.

 Thank you for keeping the load on Advent of Code's servers to a minimum.